Objective: Learn how to effectively review and manage pull requests on your local machine

 - View all your branches

-git branch # List local branches git branch -r # List remote branches git branch -a # List both local and remote branches git branch -av # Show detailed information for all branches
+git branch # List local branches git branch -r # List remote branches git branch -a # List both local and remote branches git branch -av # Show detailed information for all branches - Find out which branches have been merged

-git branch --merged # Show branches merged into current branch git branch --no-merged # Show unmerged branches
+git branch --merged # Show branches merged into current branch git branch --no-merged # Show unmerged branches - Clean up remote branch references

 git fetch --prune # Remove references to deleted remote branches